exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/introduction.md

 }
 ```

-Scala users should note that you cannot create operators from symbols that are not currently used as operators.
+Scala developers should note that you cannot create operators from symbols that are not currently used as operators.
 You can use only existing symbols for those operations where the documentation specifies that they can be overloaded.